enijkamp/HS-FRAME/code/readme.txt

 - ToDo

-- Note, running the clustering step for a single category of the 'AnimalFace' dataset (i.e. config 'cluster_5_toy') will take about X CPU-hours.
+- Note, running the clustering step for a single category of the 'AnimalFace' dataset (i.e. config 'cluster_5_toy') will take about X CPU-hours (Intel Xeon E5-2676 v3).
 That is, the task requires about X hours on a CPU with 8 threads / cores.

 (3) main_2_classification.m